-money in elections: an american story
+money politics: an american story

 According to election reform advocacy group Common Cause, billions of dollars have been spent on buying American elections since that ruling and much of it has come from completely anonymous organizations.
 At least six billion dollars amount spent on the 2012 election according to an estimate by the non-partisan Center for Responsive Politics.
 Candidates backed by huge one-time donations from the wealthy are inevitably more beholden to special interests.
 Money is exchanged directly for political favors, such as generous campaign donations for a lucrative government contract.